 Wholesale Data Centers

 Wholesale data centers are facilities leased to a single customer, who is responsible for building out and managing the day-to-day operations of either a full building or data hall to create a fully functioning data center.
-Unlike retail colocation providers, wholesale data center operators offer only space and power without additional services like IT technicians, remote hands, or network monitoring.
+Unlike retail colocation providers, wholesale data center operators offer only space and power without additional services.
 Also, wholesale data centers have fewer connectivity options to carriers and internet service providers (ISPs).

 Wholesale data centers are designed to accommodate large enterprises, government agencies, and retail colocation providers with white space rooms ranging from 10,000 to 20,000 square feet or larger.
 These facilities are leased on longer terms, usually ranging from 5 to 10 years, and are suitable for individual power capacity requirements of 1 to 5 megawatts (MW).